ideo/c-delta-challenge/README.md

 ## Part 1: Creative Quality Colors

-The home page of our lists three of the six Creative Qualities we see as essential to innovation within an organization.
+The home page lists three of the six Creative Qualities we see as essential to innovation within an organization.

 ![](public/screenshots/1-Creative-Qualities-without-Color.png)